tham-le/InnovHer-EMA/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file (not provided in the original files, but implied) for details.

 ## Common Issues and Solutions